Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 The breaker can also trip due to loose connections.
 You can fix this by tightening your electrical connections.

 Circuit breaker trips arise when either your electrical system or one of the applications you are using has a short.
-It is sometimes difficult to locate the short in some homes.
+It can be difficult to find the source of the short in some homes.
 Use the elimination method to identify shorts in appliances.
 Turn the power on, and then plug each appliance in one at a moment.
-Examine whether an appliance is causing the breaker trip.
+Check to see if a particular appliance is causing a trip in the breaker.

 The MCB trip curves show the trip current rating and voltage of miniature circuit breakers.
 The minimum current level at the MCB can trip instantly is called the trip current rating.
 The rating depends on the duration of the trip current.
 It must last at least 0.1 seconds.

 The I-t characteristic of trip curve is also called the trip curve.
-It is divided into two sections: the overload section and the short circuit section.
+It consists two sections: an overload section and a short circuit.
 The trip duration required for the levels of overload currents is portrayed in the overload section while the instantaneous trip current level of the miniature circuit breaker is described by the short circuit section.

 Call Now!
 07782 805852